-MREL is being phased in for the Society over a transitional period to 31 Dec 2022.
-The transitional MREL requirement set for the Society, by the BoE, is equal to 18% of risk weighted assets for the period July 2020 to 31 December 2022.
-End state MREL requirements active from 1 Jan 2023 are two times minimum regulatory requirements plus any regulatory buffers.
+MREL is being phased in for the Society over a transitional period to 31 July 2023.
+The transitional MREL requirement set for the Society, by the BoE, is equal to 18% of risk weighted assets for the period July 2020 to July 2023.
+End state MREL requirements active from July 2023 are two times minimum regulatory requirements plus any regulatory buffers to determine full loss-absorbing capacity.
 The table below sets out the Society's interim and end state capital requirement as disclosed on the BOE website:

-Binding Minimum Int erims End-state Capital Requirement 1 MREL Loss-absorbing capacity (MREL + Buffer) MREL Loss-absorbing capacity (MREL + Buffer) 10.9% RWAs 18.0% RWAs 20.5% RWAs 21.8% RWAs 24.3% RWAs
+Interims nd-state Capital Requirement 1 MREL Loss-absorbing capacity (MREL + Buffer) MREL Loss-absorbing capacity (MREL + Buffer) 10.4% RWAs 18.0% RWAs 20.5% RWAs 20.8% RWAs 25.3% RWAs 2